 Last but not least, use a promo video to seal the deal.
 Targeting potential customers that have already shown interest in your product or service with a special deal is a great way to close the loop and get the sale.

 PRO TIP: Targeted advertising can help ensure that you’re reaching the right people at the right stage of their journey.
 On Facebook and Instagram, you can set up campaigns that specific target those that have visited your website or watched another video you’ve posted.
 To learn more, check out our article on targeted ads for Facebook and Instagram.

 If you work at a larger company with a more involved marketing funnel, we’ve got you covered as well.
 Here are a few ideas for using video to move prospects down the funnel from awareness to consideration to conversion.
 Plus, we’ve thrown in some ideas for using video to create loyal customers as well.

 Here are a few ideas for driving awareness with video at the very top of the funnel.
 You’ll recognize many of these ideas from our section above on using video to create interest.

 Once potential customers are aware of your business, it’s time to start teaching them more about who you are and what you do.
 Here are some videos to share with customers in the Consideration stage of the customer journey.

 You’ve introduced people to your business and given all the information they need to get to know your offering.
 Now, it’s time to get them to purchase.
 Here are a few video ideas for driving conversion.

 Once you’ve turned a prospect into a customer, you’re job isn’t done.
 Here are some ideas for keeping customers coming back for more—and getting them to become true fans that will spread the word about you.

 In what ways are you using video throughout the customer journey?
-Let us know in the comments.
-Or, head over to our private Facebook group to join the conversation and find more ideas and inspiration for engaging with your customers with video.
+Head over to our private Facebook group to join the conversation and find more ideas and inspiration for engaging with your customers with video.